puppetlabs/puppet-docs/source/learning/modules1.markdown

     # puppet apply --configprint modulepath
     /etc/puppetlabs/puppet/modules

-By the way, `--configprint` is basically my favorite.
-Puppet has a _lot_ of config options, all of which have default values and site-specific overrides in puppet.conf, and trying to memorize them all is a pain.
+By the way, `--configprint` is wonderful.
+Puppet has a _lot_ of [config options](http://docs.puppetlabs.com/references/stable/configuration.html), all of which have default values and site-specific overrides in puppet.conf, and trying to memorize them all is a pain.
 You can use `--configprint` on  most of the Puppet tools, and they'll print a value (or a bunch, if you use `--configprint all`) and exit.

 Modules
 -------